 Combine your interest in business, organisations and entrepreneurship with an understanding of how information systems are a vital part of organisations.

-If you are interested in computing, but would rather work with people than machines, would rather reach out to clients than sit at a computer writing code, or prefer creativity to mathematics, then the information systems major could be the right choice for you.
+If you are interested in IT but prefer working with people and establishing client requirements, rather than immersing yourself in the technical details of software development, then the information systems major could be the right choice for you.

 Information systems underpin all aspects of our lives, whether we are working, studying or at leisure.
-We spend more and more of our time online using the Web, mobile apps and all manner of internet-connected devices (the ‘Internet of Things’).
+We spend more and more of our time online using the Web, mobile apps and all manner of internet-connected devices.

-All around us systems like transport,manufacturing,banking and farming are increasingly ‘wired’ and automated.
+All around us systems like transport,manufacturing, banking and agriculture are increasingly connected and automated.
 More and more data is being created daily (‘Big Data’).
 This changes the way that government agencies and businesses process and apply information about their products, services, customers and citizens.
 Such systems are not only about technology.
 Their success depends on their designers having an expert understanding of computer software and hardware and the social, human and organisational contexts of these systems.

-A report by Absolute IT showed that IT employers are seeking increasing numbers of staff.
-In Auckland alone 75% of IT employers are planning to recruit additional staff and contractors in 2016.
+IT employers are constantly seeking skilled staff.
+Look at the SEEK website to see the demand for ICT professionals in New Zealand.
 The majority of the hiring is taking place because of increased demand and new projects.

-An information systems professional understands how information systems must be invented and designed to meet the needs of people in real world situations.
+An information systems professional understands how information systems must be created and designed to meet the needs of people in real world situations.